nelemansconstruction/airspace-hugo/exampleSite/content/english/_index.md

   enable: true
   title: About Us
   description: ''
-  content: Nelemans Construction is proud to announce that as an award winning panelized/component
+  content: "Nelemans Construction is proud to announce that as an award winning panelized/component
     builder for the past 43 years, we have joined the Blenker Building Systems team with Envision Custom Homes.
 Blenker Building Systems started in 1974 as a panelized manufacturer of new homes in central Wisconsin.
-They have evolved into a state of the art custom component building system; designing everything from a 1,200 sq.ft. starter home to a 30,000 sq. ft. mansion and everything in between.
-Envision Custom Homes builds the highest quality home at an affordable, guaranteed price offering an extensive amount of the most asked for products in todays new homes.
+They have evolved into a state of the art custom component building system; designing everything from a 1,200 sq.ft. starter home to a 30,000 sq. ft. mansion and everything in between. \n\nEnvision Custom Homes builds the highest quality home at an affordable, guaranteed price offering an extensive amount of the most asked for products in todays new homes.
     We at Nelemans Construction are putting the finishing touches on the new display center located in the North Ridge Shopping center in Waseca by McDonalds.
-To visit the display center and envision building that new dream home, contact us at 507-835-5503, or find us at www.envisionhomeatlast.com
+To visit the display center and envision building that new dream home, contact us at 507-835-5503, or find us at www.envisionhomeatlast.com"
   image: images/wrapper-img.png
   button:
     enable: true